Timonwa/techroadmap/README.md

 The project is currently built with HTML, CSS, and JavaScript.
 Soon all data will be removed from the html pages and placed into corresponding Json files to have cleaner html documents.

-Readmes will also be created for each roadmap so that one can also have copies of the resources on GitHub by forking the repo.
+Readmes will also be created for each roadmap so that one can also have copies of the resources on GitHub by forking the repository.

 It will also be migrated to the React Framework in the later future.

 ## Getting Started
 Getting started is easy.
 Our [website](https://techroadmap.netlify.app) is easy to navigate with simplicity but quality as part of our goals.

-But if you would like to fork the repo instead either for personal learning or contributing to the project, then please follow the steps below:
+But if you would like to fork the repository instead either for personal learning or contributing to the project, then please follow the steps below:

 *Note: For contributing to this repo, please read our [Code of Conduct](https://github.com/Timonwa/techroadmap/blob/main/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/Timonwa/techroadmap/blob/main/CONTRIBUTING.md) before making any contributions.*